sw360cab/gno-challenge/README.md

 ## Docker Images related to services

+The `houston` image is built in place, all the other images have been prebuilt and pushed in a public registry.

 * `sw360cab/aib-gnoland`: `gnoland` image based on
-([Dockerfile in git repo](https://github.com/gnolang/gno/blob/master/Dockerfile)) using code slightly modified.
-See [details](docs/Assumptions.md#gnoland)
+[Dockerfile](https://github.com/gnolang/gno/blob/master/Dockerfile) in the git repo (using a source code slightly modified.
+See [details](docs/Assumptions.md#gnoland))
 * `sw360cab/aib-gnoweb`: same as `gnoland`
-* `sw360cab/aib-tx-indexer`: image created using git repo [`Dockerfile`](https://github.com/gnolang/tx-indexer/blob/main/Dockerfile)
+* `sw360cab/aib-tx-indexer`: image created using the git repo [`Dockerfile`](https://github.com/gnolang/tx-indexer/blob/main/Dockerfile)
-* `sw360cab/aib-supernova`: image created using git repo source code and a custom [Dockerfile](supernova-build/supernova.Dockerfile)
+* `sw360cab/aib-supernova`: image created using the git repo source code and a custom [Dockerfile](supernova-build/supernova.Dockerfile)
-* `houston`: custom multi-stage `Dockerfile` for Go applications
+* `houston`: custom multi-stage `Dockerfile` for the Go application
 * `grafana`: official image provided by Grafana

 ## Custom configuration

-The services are configured to allow customization either via environment variables or more often by specifing additional arguments to the command.
+The services are configured to allow customization either via environment variables or more often by providing additional arguments to the command.
-Specifically in case of `docker compose` this was achieved specifying an `entrypoint` rather than a `command` for each configurable service.
+Specifically in the case of `docker compose` this was achieved specifying an `entrypoint` rather than a `command` for each configurable service.
-Moreover to avoid modifying the base `docker-compose.yml` file it is possible to specify a further compose file to be [merged](https://docs.docker.com/compose/multiple-compose-files/merge/)
+Moreover to avoid modifying the base `docker-compose.yml` file it is possible to specify a further compose file to be [merged](https://docs.docker.com/compose/multiple-compose-files/merge/).

 An example file is provided, it can be used directly or as a template for an additional override file.
 Use it as following: